 We seem to have minds and to know certain things about mental processes and events (for example, that we can remember past experiences).
-We know that we have a brain and we (most of us!) believe that strong versions of dualism (substance dualisms) are false and that there is a link between what goes on mentally and what goes on in the brain.
+We know that we have a brain and we (most of us) believe that strong versions of dualism (substance dualisms) are false and that there is a link between what goes on mentally and what goes on in the brain.
 This is the classic mind-brain problem in philosophy: what's the nature of the link?
-We also know that computers, which are physical symbol systems capable of highly complex, thought-like computation, point the way toward an understanding of how thought in a physical system could be possible.
+We also know that computers, which are (mostly) physical symbol systems capable of highly complex, thought-like computation point the way toward an understanding of how thought in a physical system could be possible.
 This is good news, in the sense that we seem to be such systems (thinking; physical).
 So there is an attractive hypothesis on offer: Our mind is like a program implemented by our brain which is in fact a computational device.
 Mind, brain, machine, all in one.
-It is the various flavors of this core idea-and its critique-that we will be occupied with in this course.
-Some of the topics to be discussed: the view that the mind/brain constitute a physical symbol system very much like a digital computer.
-The view that the mind/brain is a connection machine, which operates according to principles that are (according to some) significantly different from classical computational models (i.e. the physical symbol system model).
-The view that cognition is best understood in terms of brain science.
-We shall also look at the implications of current work in robotics when it comes to understanding the mind, at contemporary ideas about cognitive embodiment, worries about the singularity and the idea that you might be able to "upload your mind.".
+It is the various flavors of this core idea, and with the related idea of AI (artificial Intelligence) that we will be occupied with in this course.

+Credit Weight: 0.5

+Academic Department: Psychology

+Semester Offering: F18

-Credit Weight: 0.5 Academic Department: Psychology Semester Offering: F17 Class Schedule and Location: MWF 4:30-5:20 in MINS 300
+Class Schedule and Location: MWF 4:30-5:20 in THRN 1307